Chang La

 Is Chang La open?

-How long is Chang La pass?
+How long is the Chang La pass?

-The road is 71.1km (44.20 miles) long, running from Karu to Durbuk.
-It’s a pretty steep drive, hitting a 14% of maximum gradient through some of the ramps.
-Some of the places to see around Chang La pass are the Pangong lake, Nubra valley, Tso Moriri lake and Hermis Gompa.
-Though the Changla Pass has extreme cold and chilly winds that can blow you away, the breathtaking views from this region leave any visitor speechless and will be a memorable adventure trip.
+Some of the places to see around Chang La pass are Pangong Lake, Nubra Valley, Tso Moriri Lake, and Hermis Gompa.
+Though Changla Pass experiences extreme cold and chilly winds that can be overwhelming, the breathtaking views from this region leave any visitor speechless, making it a memorable adventure trip.

 Pic: Cyril Poirier